Free cookie consent management tool by TermsFeed

 What other extra-curricular activities are on offer?

-Children can choose from a very wide range of curriculum-enriching activities which take place during the school day throughout the week - from the sporting (such as girls' football, lacrosse, boys' hockey, rugby sevens, swim squad, tennis, judo) to the creative (pottery, art, design); cerebral (debating, philosophy); community (Icknield School, foodbank); and practical (cooking, woodland craft).
+Children can choose from a very wide range of curriculum-enriching activities which take place during the school day throughout the week - from the sporting (such as girls' football, lacrosse, boys' hockey, rugby sevens, swim squad, tennis) to the creative (pottery, art, design); cerebral (debating); community (Icknield School, foodbank, School Council); and practical (cooking, forest school).
 Activity sessions, including those after school in the Pre-Prep, vary according to staff expertise, but they are always lively clubs that allow the children to develop specific interests and hobbies.

 What are the options for boarding?